Browse hotels in Nakhon Pathom on Agoda

 Visitors can walk pretty much anywhere about town, and there are tuk tuks and samlors available for those who need them.
 It’s difficult to get lost when walking around as wherever you are you always have the towering Chedi to use as a point-of-reference.

-Nakhon Pathom is 58km south-west of Bangkok and about halfway to Kanchanaburi -- making it a handy spot to break up the trip -- if you're in a real rush, you can see the chedi from the train!
+Nakhon Pathom is 58km south-west of Bangkok and about halfway to Kanchanaburi—making it a handy spot to break up the trip—if you’re in a real rush, you can see the chedi from ...
+Travelfish members only (Full text is around 200 words.)